Hawai'i Conservation Program 2024 Request for Proposals

 All proposals must specifically address how projects will directly and measurably contribute to the accomplishment of one or more of the program priorities as identified in the Hawaiʻi Conservation Program Business Plan.
 Projects that incorporate community outreach, foster community engagement, and pursue collaborative management while elevating traditional knowledge that will lead to measurable conservation benefits are encouraged.

 Bird Conservation: Reduce extinction risk for a suite of endemic bird species by addressing direct threats and improving habitat conditions.
-Pervasive and ongoing threats for Hawaiian birds include avian malaria and other non-native pathogens, habitat loss and degradation, invasive predators and plants, and climate change.
-In 2022, NFWF seeks projects that support listed birds on Kauaʻi, Oʻahu, Maui and Hawaiʻi with a primary emphasis on the following priorities:
+Pervasive and ongoing threats for Hawaiian birds include avian malaria, habitat loss and degradation, invasive predators and plants, and climate change.
+In 2024, NFWF seeks projects that support listed birds on Maui and Hawaiʻi Island with a primary emphasis on the following priorities:

-- Landscape-scale avian malaria control – Support the development of tool(s) to treat avian malaria at a landscape-level to protect native forest birds.
-Project activities may include research and development of treatment methods and landscape-level deployment techniques, data collection to inform prioritization of treatment locations, coordination and planning among Birds, Not Mosquitoes steering committee, and community outreach and education on the conservation need and tool(s) available.
+- Landscape-scale mosquito control – Support the deployment of the Incompatible Insect Technique (IIT) to suppress populations of the invasive southern house mosquito to reduce or eliminate the occurrence of avian malaria at a landscape-scale to prevent the extinction of endangered forest birds.
+Project activities may include implementation planning, data collection to inform prioritization of control locations, coordination and planning among Birds, Not Mosquitoes partnership, and community outreach and education on the conservation need and tool(s) available.

-- Kiwikiu – Support the kiwikiu steering committee’s efforts to address short/long-term conservation needs.
-Activities may include support for establishment of at least one new population to reduce extinction risk, through establishment of a captive population or by translocation.
-Specific actions may include captive rearing or translocation planning and/or assessments, locating and capturing individuals, infrastructure support, and species monitoring.
+- Kiwikiu – Support the kiwikiu steering committee’s efforts to address short and long-term conservation needs.
+Activities may include establishing a captive population or establishing a new population by translocation to reduce extinction risk.
+Specific actions such as captive rearing or translocation planning and/or assessments, locating and capturing individuals, infrastructure support, and species monitoring, will be considered.

-- Palila – Achieve a stable population.
-Project activities may include invasive vegetation and predator control, outplanting native plants, maintaining ungulate-proof fences, removal of ungulates within fenced units, and monitoring population response to management actions.
+- Palila – Achieve a stable population of palila.
+Project activities may include predator control, invasive vegetation management, outplanting native plants, maintaining ungulate-proof fences, and removal of ungulates within fenced units.

 Kuahiwi a Kai: Lānaʻi Watershed Conservation Program: Lānaʻi is home to unique natural and cultural resources, stretching from the island’s mountain to its surrounding ocean.
 However, the landscape faces threats from uncontrolled ungulate populations, sedimentation runoff, invasive plants, and non-native predators.
 Over the past 150 years, mismanagement of and overgrazing by non-native ungulates, including axis deer and mouflon sheep, has led to unnatural erosion patterns, burying historic cultural sites near the coast, smothering the island’s coral reefs and white sand beaches with sediment, and destroying terrestrial habitats that are home to native fauna.
 Invasive plants, such as strawberry guava and fire-tolerant grasses, have changed the hydrology of the watershed, increasing soil compaction and flash flooding, and decreasing water infiltration to the island’s aquifers.

-The Kuahiwi a Kai Program was launched in 2019 to protect and enhance Lānaʻi’s coral reefs, native plants and animals, endangered Hawaiian petrel habitat, and sensitive coastal cultural sites, while fostering coordinated connection between Lānaʻi’s community and the land.
-In 2022, the Kuahiwi a Kai Program seeks projects in the following program priority areas:
+The Kuahiwi a Kai Program was launched in 2019 to protect and enhance Lānaʻi’s watershed health, coral reefs, native plants and animals, endangered Hawaiian petrel habitat, and sensitive coastal cultural sites, while fostering coordinated connection between Lānaʻi’s community and the land.
+In 2024, the Kuahiwi a Kai Program seeks projects in the following program priority areas:

 - Ungulate monitoring – Establishing baseline ungulate distribution and abundance information within the program area, and further develop a monitoring program that can be used to evaluate management actions.